10 Free SEO Resources for 2023

 If you’re a WordPress or Shopify user, you really should be using Yoast SEO, a plugin that evaluates your page content from an SEO perspective.

-Yoast’s traffic light system tells you immediately if the content you’ve created is search-engine friendly — and if it isn’t, you’ll get a list of practical suggestions as to how you can improve it.
+Yoast’s traffic light system tells you immediately if the content you’ve created is search-engine friendly.
+The tool also gives you list of practical suggestions as to how you can improve its chances of ranking highly in search.

 The WordPress version of Yoast can be used for free, but a monthly fee applies to the Shopify one.